faceyspacey/redux-first-router/docs/server-rendering.md

 ```

 ## Note on Redirects
-*Whay are dispatched redirect actions are any different from regular actions?*
+*Whay are dispatched redirect actions any different from regular actions?*

 To answer that question, imagine instead
 you *pushed* a URL on to the address bar for `/login` when the user tried to access a private area.
 Now imagine, the user
 presses the browser *BACK* button.
 The user will now be redirected back to `login` again and again.
 The user will struggle to go farther
-back in the history stack, which the user very well may want to do if he does not want to login at this time and
+back in the history stack, which the user very well may want to do if he/she does not want to login at this time and
-just wants to get back to where he was at.
+just wants to get back to where he/she was at.

 By using `history.replace()` behind the scenes, the private URL the user tried
 to access now becomes the `/login` URL in the stack, and the user can go back to the previous page just as he/she would expect.